Top 10 Tips to Optimize your Digital Advertising Campaign

 Do you know what the complete user journey is like for people clicking on your ads?
 The last thing you want to do is spend money on targeting and having the right people click or view your business, only to have them abandon the process.
 Here are some basic steps you can take to start checking your user journey is tickety boo:

 What happens when the user clicks through from mobile, tablet or desktop?
-Are all the pages optimised for the relevant screen size?
+Are all the pages optimized for the relevant screen size?